- Council Members

 19.7 The RCVS has interpreted these as follows:

-- 'direct and continuous personal supervision' means that the veterinary surgeon is present and giving the student his/her undivided personal attention.
+c. 'direct and continuous personal supervision' means that the veterinary surgeon is present and giving the student their undivided personal attention.

 Unqualified (or ‘lay’) practice staff